 Implementing and managing hatchery targeted fisheries in the Quinault River could be more challenging than in other systems because most hatchery fish released in the area are not adipose fin clipped, making it difficult to differentiate between hatchery and natural origin steelhead.
 Current regulations allow for the retention of steelhead with a dorsal fin height of less than 2 1/8 inches, colloquially known as the "credit card rule" because the height of a credit card is approximately 2 1/8 inches.
-The assumption behind this rule is that hatchery steelhead tend to have stunted dorsal fins because they are raised in close quarters with other fish.
-However, larger hatchery fish can grow dorsal fins that are longer than 2 1/8 inches even if they are somewhat stunted.
+The assumption behind this rule is that hatchery steelhead tend to have eroded dorsal fins due to hatchery rearing.
+However, larger hatchery fish can grow dorsal fins that are longer than 2 1/8 inches and small wild fish naturally have dorsal fins less than 2 1/8 inch resulting in uncertainty in the regulation to achieve management objectives.
 Therefore, WDFW intends to evaluate the validity of the credit card rule and/or advocate for the adipose fin clipping of all hatchery fish.